KevinNguyen4/Pokemon/README.md

 Other projects:
 League of legends extension?
 Google chrome extension
-card game, turn based game with health, attack, some effects, items, kinda like hearthston
+card game, turn based game with health, attack, some effects, items, kinda like hearthstone